rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 Runs an `*.exe`, `*.vbs`, `*.ps1`, or `*.snp` program.
 Housekeeper opens each Solid Edge file in turn, then launches the program.
 Naturally, it must be written for that scenario.

-This command enhances the original by combining it with Housekeeper's extensive file selection, filtering, and error-reporting capabilities.
+This command effectively turns the original into a batch program, enhancing it with Housekeeper's extensive file selection, filtering, and error-reporting capabilities.

 ![RunExternalProgram](My%20Project/media/task_run_external_program.png)

 Select the program with the `Browse` button on the Options panel.
+Note, for downloaded programs, Windows sometimes sets a `Block` flag.
+Before you run it the first time, you can right-click the executable and select `Properties`.
+If it is blocked, there should be an option on the General Tab to `Unblock` it.

 If you are writing your own program, be aware several interoperability rules apply.
 See [<ins>**HousekeeperExternalPrograms**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms#readme) for details and examples.